appbaseio/reactivesearch/content/docs/reactivesearch/v3/overview/reactivecomponent.md

 nestedSidebar: 'web-reactivesearch'
 ---

-ReactiveComponent lets you connect any React UI component with an ElasticSearch query or an aggregation seamlessly.
-It can be used as a standalone component to integrate ElasticSearch queries into your frontend UI declaratively.
+ReactiveComponent lets you connect any React UI component with an Elasticsearch query or an aggregation seamlessly.
+It can be used as a standalone component to integrate Elasticsearch queries into your frontend UI declaratively.
 It can also be used in conjunction with other ReactiveSearch components.
 Read more [here](/docs/reactivesearch/v3/advanced/reactivecomponent/).

 > How does this work?
 >
-> `ReactiveComponent` supports a defaultQuery prop, which can take any ElasticSearch Query DSL object, and provides a callback onData prop which is called on successful query execution by ElasticSearch and can be used to create a side-effect in your app.
+> `ReactiveComponent` supports a defaultQuery prop, which can take any Elasticsearch Query DSL object, and provides a callback onData prop which is called on successful query execution by Elasticsearch and can be used to create a side-effect in your app.
 There is also a render prop which can be used to render any React UI component of your choice which will have access to the hits and aggregations from the defaultQuery.

 ### Usage